Blog

 Who is Amy Fisher?

-Amy Fisher is an American woman who became infamous in the early 1990s after shooting Mary Jo Buttafuoco, the wife of her lover Joey Buttafuoco.
-Known as the “Long Island Lolita,” her story became a media sensation.
+Amy Fisher is an American woman who gained notoriety in 1992 as the “Long Island Lolita” after shooting Mary Jo Buttafuoco, the wife of her lover, Joey Buttafuoco.
+She was 17 at the time of the crime.

 Is Mary Jo Buttafuoco still alive?